Pyvium/Pyvium.github.io/README.md

 ---

-For any inquiries, you can connect with me via LinkedIn: [Your LinkedIn Profile](https://www.linkedin.com/in/danny-seel/).
+For any enquiries, you can connect with me via [LinkedIn](https://www.linkedin.com/in/danny-seel/).

 Built using a template by [Pixel Rocket](https://github.com/PixelRocket-Shop/muse-html-bootstrap).